-5. CLOSING THE JOINS a.
-Attach the breaker bar to the assembly bar.
+5. CLOSING THE JOINS

-b.
-Fully tighten the top join with the breaker bar.

-c.
-Repeat on the bottom join.
+- a.
+Attach the breaker bar to the assembly bar. - b.
+Fully tighten the top join with the breaker bar. - c.
+Repeat on the bottom join. - d.

-d.
 Finally, repeat steps b and c on both joins to ensure a watertight seal.
 The breaker bar is designed to be long enough that an average adult placing their full weight on the end of the bar will generate sufficient torque at the join to form an effective seal.

 Be careful that neither you nor the radiator become unbalanced during this process.
 Always have a second person holding the radiator at this point.

-6. ADDITIONAL JOINS (IF APPLICABLE) You will need to repeat steps 2 to 5 for each additional join if your radiator has been delivered in more than two parts 7.
-INSERTING THE BUSHES a.
+6. ADDITIONAL JOINS (IF APPLICABLE)

+You will need to repeat steps 2 to 5 for each additional join if your radiator has been delivered in more than two parts

+7. INSERTING THE BUSHES

+- a.
 For each bush, check that all joining faces are clean and free of paint, rust or remnants of previous gaskets.
-Use a sharp blade to clean them back to bare metal if necessary. b.
-Add a gasket to the bush.

-c.
-Insert the bush into the radiator.

-d.
-Tighten the bush using the Castrads assembly tool in Socket Mode.
+Use a sharp blade to clean them back to bare metal if necessary. - b.
+Add a gasket to the bush. - c.
+Insert the bush into the radiator. - d.
+Tighten the bush using the Castrads assembly tool in Socket Mode. - e.

-e.
 Repeat steps a to d for each bush that has been removed.

-Now that your radiator is fully assembled, moving it more than a very short distance to install it is likely to cause damage that may lead to a leak.
+The assembled radiator may be extremely heavy.
+Ensure it is fastened to the wall using appropriate wall stays to avoid the possibility of it falling.